Gum Disease and Heart Disease

 Heart Disease has been associated with periodontal disease for quite some time in key studies.
 Identifying other potential risk factors in patients can provide a more holistic approach to oral health care.

-The link between gum disease and heart disease
+The link between periodontal diseases and heart disease

-Key research and studies have shown a link between conditions such as heart disease, diabetes, hypertension and adverse pregnancy outcomes and gum disease.
+Key research and studies have shown a link between conditions such as heart disease, diabetes, hypertension and adverse pregnancy outcomes and periodontal diseases.
 Harmful bacteria and inflammatory mediators enter the bloodstream through infected gums and, in the case of heart disease, cause inflammation and infection in the vessels and tissues of the heart.

 These links are helpful in identifying potential risk factors in patients and providing a more holistic approach to oral care.